Spanish Literacy Promoter - Primary School

 • Previous experience in literacy tutoring or teaching (previous Spanish literacy teaching a plus)

-• Previous teaching experience and working with teachers/school personnel
+• Previous teaching experience and experience working with teachers and/or school personnel

 Required Language Skills